Setting Up a Website with the Hugo Framework

 Deploy the site

 Hugo produces a static HTML-bundle, so the site can be hosted from almost anywhere.
-Figuring out the hosting solution is left as an exercise to the reader, but i recommend using this command for compiling the bundle:
+To build the static bundle, run this command:

 $ hugo --minify -d build

-Hugo is a great solution for people who want their website’s to be simple, efficient and hassle free.
+Hugo is a great solution for people who want a minimal, fast and extendable static site generator.